sahlet-official/userlog/README.md

 You can view your button events log and filter records.

 A simple use case example of such utility is to know when you did not sleep.<br>
-You can press the button before you sleep and in the morning app will show you when was last pressed.
+You can press the button before you sleep and in the morning app will show you when it was last pressed.

 Use your imagination and Buttonlog app will help you keep track of anything quickly and easily.